tuan3w/obsidian-template/README.md

 # Obsidian-template
-My personal templates for  [Obsidian](https://obsidian.md) .
+My personal templates for  [Obsidian](https://obsidian.md).
 ## Motivation

 I started new note-taking method after reading an interesting post about Zettelkasten method in [Hacker News](https://news.ycombinator.com/item?id=25803132).
 For many years, I was struggling about how to organizing my reading list as well as what I learned.
 I tried many tools & approaches like using Pocket, using browser bookmark, Medium, Trello, Twitter likes,...
 Nothing worked.
 I kept forgetting about it.
 Our memory isn't reliable as we might think.
 Building Second Brain idea has changed the way I learn.
 Obsidian is my favorite tool to build it.
 I keep changing how I get the most out of Obsidian.

-I would love to share my templates with others, who is interested in learning and want to organizing your learning process better.
+I would love to share my templates with others, who are interested in learning and want to organizing your learning process better.
 ## What is inside the template ?
 ### Theme
 I creates modified version of Dracula theme.
 It has better line-spacing between heading and content, better front matter styling, better font-scale so you can have better writing experience.